acsone/hatch-odoo/README.md

   layout,
 - install the addons in editable mode without fiddling with `--addons-path`,

-> 💡 This project is best used when working with end-user projects.
+> 💡 This project is best used when working with end-customer projects.
 To package
 > individual reusable addons, consider the [whool](https://pypi.org/project/whool)
 > project.